peradecki/fold-fastalike/README.md

 To compute base-pairing probabilities for the provided sample data, run

-`python -m fold-fastalike sample_data/test_sequences.fasta --pfold`.
+`python -m fold-fastalike sample_data/test_sequences.fasta --pfold`

 Outputs will be produced with the same folder structure as before, and each folder will have: